Kaiārahi Rōpū Haere

 Tour guides who drive passenger vehicles need to have:

-- their full Class 1, 2 or Class 4 driver's licence (depending on the size of the vehicle).
+- a full Class 1, 2 or 4 driver's licence (depending on the size of the vehicle).
 Class 2 and 4 are heavy vehicle licences

 You may need to apply for a visa through Immigration New Zealand